 Value content

 Value content is a catch-all for any type of post on Instagram that your audience is going to get value from, and this should make up at least 50% of the content you post on your feed.
-This might be a tip, recommendation, or guide.
+This might be educational content, a tip, a recommendation, or a guide.
 If you are a health coach, it could be a recipe.
 If you are a money or career coach, it could be an app you recommend.
-It doesn’t have to be profound or detailed advice but it has to be something that your audience can quickly look at and think: hey, that’s really helpful to know.
+It doesn’t have to be profound or detailed advice, but it has to be something that your audience can quickly look at and think: hey, that’s really helpful to know.
+It’s why food accounts do so well on Instagram.
+They offer so much value!
+You might be in a completely different field to food, but think about the equivalent in your industry of a step-by-step recipe and accompanying video.

-Here’s some great examples of value content on Instagram:
+Here are some great examples of value content on Instagram:

 Humor